A Night at the Opera (Queen album): "Death on Two Legs"

+"Lazing on a Sunday Afternoon"

 "Lazing on a Sunday Afternoon" is another song by Mercury.
 He played piano and performed all of the vocals.
 The lead vocal was sung in the studio and reproduced through headphones in a tin bucket elsewhere in the studio.
 A microphone picked up the sound from the bucket, which gives it a hollow "megaphone" sound.
 The guitar solo is also reported to have been recorded on the vocal track, as there were no more tracks to record on, as explained by producer Roy Thomas Baker during the Classic Albums documentary.

+"I'm in Love with My Car"

 "I'm in Love with My Car" was written and sung by Taylor.
 The song was initially taken as a joke by May, who thought that Taylor was not serious when he heard a demo recording.
 Taylor played the guitars in the original demo, but they were later re-recorded by May on his Red Special.
 The lead vocals were performed by Taylor on the studio version, and all released live versions.
 The revving sounds at the conclusion of the song were recorded by Taylor's then current car, an Alfa Romeo.
 The lyrics were inspired by one of the band's roadies, Johnathan Harris, whose Triumph TR4 was evidently the "love of his life".
 The song is dedicated to him, with the album saying: "Dedicated to Johnathan Harris, boy racer to the end".
 When it came down to releasing the album's first single, Taylor was so fond of his song that he urged Mercury, the writer of the first single, "Bohemian Rhapsody", to allow it to be the B-side.
 This decision would later become the cause of much internal friction in the band, in that while it was only the B-side, it generated an equal amount of publishing royalties for Taylor as the A-side did for Mercury.
 The song was often played live during the 1977–1981 period.
 Taylor sang it from the drums while Mercury played piano and provided backing vocals.
 It was played in the Queen + Paul Rodgers Tour in 2005 and the Rock the Cosmos Tour in 2008.
-Taylor would again play the song for his concerts with The Cross and solo tours, where instead of drums he played rhythm guitar.
+Taylor would again play the song for his concerts with the Cross and solo tours, where instead of drums he played rhythm guitar.

+"You're My Best Friend"

 "You're My Best Friend" was the second song and first Queen single to be written by John Deacon.
 He composed it while he was learning to play piano, and played the Wurlitzer electric piano (which Mercury disliked) on the recording and overdubbed the bass guitar afterwards.
 The song was written for his wife, Veronica.
 It was released as the album's second single after "Bohemian Rhapsody" and was also a top 10 hit in the UK, reaching number 7.